amyrd/kickstart-modular.nvim/README.md

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view current plugin status.
 Hit `q` to close the window.

+You should see a mimimkyu ascii art greeting you and some **psuedo-randomly-generated-programming** related quote under! pretty neat huh?

 Read through the `init.lua` file in your configuration folder for more information about extending and exploring Neovim.
 That also includes